PijushD/Smart-Agricultural-System/README.md

 # Smart Agriculture with AI Monitoring System

-An IoT‑based smart agriculture system that monitors key environmental parameters and controls farm actuators wirelessly using an ESP32 microcontroller and a web dashboard.[1]
+An IoT‑based smart agriculture system that monitors key environmental parameters and controls farm actuators wirelessly using an ESP32 microcontroller and a web dashboard.

 ## Features